-Why the holiday struggle?
+Why the Holiday Struggle?

 The holiday season often throws comforting routines out the window.
 The result can be overtired babies and children, extra tantrums, and less sleep for everyone.
-Add in a cold or illness, and it can be tough.
+Add in a cold or illness, and it can be challenging.

 So, what can you do?
 Well, if your little one is struggling, look at their schedule for the last few days or even weeks.
 It will probably tell you the answer.

-Have you noticed that even with a late night, your little one still wakes up at their regular time?
+Have you noticed that even with a late-night, your little one still wakes up at their regular time?
 It’s so frustrating!
 Wouldn’t it be nice if a later bedtime meant a lie-in?
 For the most part, however, this isn’t the case.

 If you can, keep bedtime as consistent as possible and stick to your routine – even if you’re away from home.